Tech CEOs invited to US Capitol to testify about children's online safety

 A New Mexico jury ordered Meta in March to pay $375 million in civil penalties in a trial over child exploitation and user safety claims.

-Spokespeople for the companies did not immediately respond to requests for comment from Reuters about the invitations from Congress.
+Spokespeople for TikTok and Alphabet's Google did not immediately respond to requests for comment from Reuters about the invitations from Congress.
+Communications teams for Snap and Meta declined to comment.

 Spiegel, Zuckerberg and Chew last testified before Congress in 2024, when the same Senate committee questioned them about escalating threats of sexual predation on their platforms.